mrkaleArduinoLib/gbj_appwifi/README.md

 <a id="connection"></a>

 ## Connection process
-The connection process is composed of 3 level aiming to be robust.
-It gives the chance either the microcontroller itself or the WiFi Access Point to recover from failure and when connect automatically.
+The connection process is composed of 3 levels aiming to be robust.
+It gives the chance either the microcontroller itself or the WiFi <abbr title="Access Point">AP</abbr> to recover from failure and when to connect automatically.
 The connection process is controlled by [internal parameters](#internals).

 1. **Set of connection attemps**.
 It is a number of subsequent failed connection attemps.
-The library tries to connect to AP.
+The library tries to connect to <abbr title="Access Point">AP</abbr>.
 If it fails, it starts waiting in blocking mode for next attempt.
 If predefined number of connection attemps fails, the library starts waiting for next connection set.
 The connection set with waiting periods among connection attempts allow the microcontroller to consolidate its internals to establish connection.
 If a connection attemp is successful, the library breaks entire connection process and goes to connection checking mode.

 2. **Cycle of connection sets**.
 It is a number of subsequent failed connection sets.
-After failed connection set the library restart the microcontroller and starts new connection cycle.
+After failed connection set the library restarts the microcontroller and starts new connection cycle.
 If predefined number of connection cycles (microcontroller restarts) fails, the library starts waiting for next connection cycle.
-The connection cycle with waiting periods among connection sets allow the microcontroller to wait for a network WiFi router or access point to consolidate, restart, or so.
+The connection cycle with waiting periods among connection sets allow the microcontroller to wait for a network WiFi router or <abbr title="Access Point">AP</abbr> to consolidate, restart, or so.

 3. **Reccurent connection cycles**.
-It is a repeating processing of previous two levels of connection process.
+It is a repeating processing of previous two levels of the connection process.
 If a connection cycle fails, the library starts waiting for repeating connection process described before.
-The waiting period among connection cycles allow to manually resolve potential problems with a WiFi router or access point, its configuration, restarting, or so.
+The waiting period among connection cycles allow to manually resolve potential problems with a WiFi router or <abbr title="Access Point">AP</abbr>, its configuration, restarting, or so.

 <a id="dependency"></a>